-To be Useful, an invention must have a utility, a practical aspect.
+Useful means that the invention must have a real-world utility, a practical aspect.

-Non-obvious means that a person having ordinary skill in the art, at the time the invention was made or conceived, would likely not have made or conceived the invention.
-The Patent Office will look to prior publications to determine if a combination of references would arrive at the invention seeking the grant of a patent.
+Non-obvious is a legal determination.
+A simplified interpretation is: at the time of the invention, given the knowledge of scientists in the relevant field,, it would not have been predictable that a person having ordinary skill in the technology would make or conceive the invention.
+A patent examiner will look to prior publications to’determine if a combination of references would arrive at the invention seeking the grant of a patent.

 This is a very simplistic way of describing the non-obviousness standard.
 Please consult with an Innovation Manager in our offices in determining if your innovation is patentable.